 Drill regulations for quick-firing field artillery

-1) the fighting unit with the gun before its ammunition wagon, the first supply echelon and the battery reserve with the ammunition wagons paired back to back, and the field forge and the car with the entrenching tools in the last column – if the battery had a spare carriage, it was placed on the left flank;
+1) the fighting unit with the gun before its ammunition wagon, the first supply echelon and the battery reserve with the ammunition wagons paired back to back, and the field forge and the car with the entrenching tools in the last column – if the battery has a spare carriage, it was placed on the left flank;

 2) the gunners, the drivers and the horses of the reserve in two lines;